IHE/ITI.MHDS/input/pagecontent/volume-1.md

 mitigations are reasonable.

 - Natural or man-made catastrophic disaster (e.g., hurricane, earthquake) – often times additional workforce migrates into the area from other places to help out.
 These individuals need to quickly be screened and provisioned with appropriate access.
-- Utility failure (e.g., electric failure) – this situation is common and easily handled through uninterruptible power supplies and backup generation
+- Utility failure (e.g., electric failure) – this situation is common and easily handled through uninterruptible power supplies and backup generation.
-- IT infrastructure failure (e.g., hard drive crash) – this situation is also common and handled through common infrastructural redundancy
+- IT infrastructure failure (e.g., hard drive crash) – this situation is also common and handled through common infrastructural redundancy.
-- Need to elevate privileges due to a patient emergency, often called break-glass (e.g., nurse needs to prescribe)
+- Need to elevate privileges due to a patient emergency, often called break-glass (e.g., nurse needs to prescribe).
 - Need to override a patient specified privacy block due to eminent danger to that patient – this override is not a breaking of the policy but would need to be an explicit condition within the policy.

 Often times being in the emergency department is considered as an